About Dhulikhel

 There are several transportation methods to Dhulikhel depending on your budget and schedule.

-Buses run from Ratna bus park every 15 or so minutes and are the most budget friendly ways to Dhulikhel.
-Unfortunately in 2022 Ratna bus park remains under construction, as such buses leave from the road outside.
+Buses run from Ratna bus park every 15 or so minutes and are the most budget-friendly way to Dhulikhel.
+Unfortunately, in 2022, Ratna bus park remains under construction, so buses leave from the road outside.
 It's best to ask bus drivers which departing bus will take you to Dhulikhel.
-Taxi's can be expensive unless you book a two-way trip.
+Taxis can be expensive unless you book a two-way trip.

-If you are stuck for time or are looking for a private vehicle plus guide to show you around then taking a private tour is a good option.
+If you are short on time or are looking for a private vehicle plus guide to show you around, then taking a private tour is a good option.

 Why do all the tour agents say Nagarkot is better than Dhulikhel?

-Because there are more hotels and accommodation in Nagarkot who pay them commissions!
-It's a simple as that.
+Because there are more hotels and accommodations in Nagarkot who pay them commissions!
+It's as simple as that.

-A few big hotel companies started up in Nagargot about 10 years ago and it's been that way every since.
+A few big hotel companies started up in Nagarkot about 10 years ago, and it's been that way ever since.
 You can read more about the differences between Nagarkot and Dhulikhel here.

 Map of Dhulikhel